herenow/vagrant-mysql/README.md

 ```

 * Vagrant make take some time to setup your virtual machine
-* Once everything is up, you will have Crate running on localhost:4200 (http://localhost:4200/admin)
+* Once everything is up, you will have Crate running on localhost:4200, checkout http://localhost:4200/admin

 Docs